affinitybridge/my2cents/README.md

 ## TODO

+- Improve UX/UI
 - make the TWILIO_* environment variables part of the campaign model
 - add campaign creation/update/delete forms
-- statistics
-- investigate client-side calls to the represent API
-- UI design
+- Statistics
-- debate the use of knockoutjs or something similar for client-side behaviour
+- Should we use a client side JS library/call Represent API from client?
-- investigate use of tel:// protocol for mobile devices
+- Use `tel://` protocol for mobile devices